MES Implementation: Planning and Strategy

 • Key Activities:

-• Implement MES in a controlled environment (e.g., a single production line or department).
+• Implement MES on a single production line or within one department.

 7. Full Deployment